javsanpae/2SMR_LC/README.md

 # 2SMR_LC
-Here I'm uploading the HTML and CSS code I did on "Libre Configuración" module, which was a free module where every teacher could explain whatever they wanted.
+Here I'm uploading the content of the "Libre Configuración" module, which was a "free" module where a teacher could explain whatever they wanted or use it as a reinforcement.
+In our case we learnt HTML5 and CSS3.